USEPA/RAQSAPI/README.md

     -   [Load RAQSAPI](#load-raqsapi)
     -   [Sign up and setting up user credentials with the RAQSAPI library](#sign-up-and-setting-up-user-credentials-with-the-raqsapi-library)
-    -   [(optional) Use the keyring package to manage credentials](#optional-use-the-keyring-package-to-manage-credentials)
+    -   [(suggested) Use the keyring package to manage credentials](#suggested-use-the-keyring-package-to-manage-credentials)
     -   [Data Mart aggregate functions](#data-mart-aggregate-functions)
         -   [See the RAQSAPI vignette for more details](#see-the-raqsapi-vignette-for-more-details)